BaslaelWorkineh/Metta-Agents/README.md

-# MettaAgents Framework
+# ECAN Agents Framework in Metta

-A powerful and flexible agent-based system implemented in MeTTa, designed for cognitive architectures and distributed AI systems.
+A poc for agent-based system implemented in MeTTa.

 ## Overview

-MettaAgents is a framework that implements various cognitive agents using the MeTTa language.
-The system is built on a robust architecture that allows agents to operate independently or in parallel, with sophisticated mechanisms for message passing and state management.
+This is a simple way of implementing a cognitive controller for the ECAN Agents.
+The state is preserved until the system got stopped.

 ## Core Components